 A withdrawal is considered to be an "official" withdrawal when the student completes an official withdrawal form through their academic advisor or verbally notifies the Office of Financial Aid.
-Or, on a weekly basis the Office of Financial Aid runs a report to identify students who have withdrawn from their courses but have not completed an official withdrawal form.
-The counselor then uses the date indicated on the report as the official date of withdrawal.
+Acceptable official notification includes oral notification to the designated contacts listed above.
 Unofficial Withdrawal: